Does it feel like your current thyroid treatment isn’t working?

 The presence of thyroid antibodies may be a clue that you have a condition known as Hashimoto’s thyroiditis.

 In many cases, the standard and conventional approach to this condition are to simply “watch and wait”.

-In this condition, your body creates antibodies which eventually destroy your thyroid gland and lead to reliance upon thyroid medication indefinitely.
+In this condition, your body creates antibodies that eventually destroy your thyroid gland and lead to reliance upon thyroid medication indefinitely.